What is extension of candidature?

 Student visa holders

-If your student visa will expire before you expect to complete your degree, or if you have any questions in relation to your visa, visit international student.
+If your student visa will expire before you expect to complete your degree, or if you have any questions in relation to your visa, visit international student support.

 Before your thesis submission

 - Within the six months prior to thesis submission you must present your completion seminar.

 - Two months prior you will need to complete the intention to submit online form so that the nomination of examiners can be arranged.